0tii/0tii/README.md

 This does not take advantage of asynchronicity yet, so far we only got a bare-bones factory that returns an instance of `Container` (it basically just statically wraps the constructor).

-We can now add a `private` `async` instance method to take care of our initialization and asynchronously `await` that on the instance our `static` method `CreateInstanceAsync`creates before returning:
+Now we just add a `private` `async` instance method to take care of our initialization and asynchronously `await` that on the instance our `static` method `CreateInstanceAsync` creates before returning:

 ```C#
 public sealed class Container